Malfa

-The island of Salina is one of seven Eolian islands.
-Salina is the greenest of the seven.
+The island of Salina is greenest and second largest of the seven islands in the archipelago.
 The main economic activities are agriculture, tourism and fishing.
 Cultivated products are grapes, capers, olives, figs and pricklypears.

-Malfa is famous for producing and exporting the sweet white wine, Malvasia.
-The fertile soil produces tons of capers for export.
+Malfa is a production and exporting center of Malvasia white wine.
+The fertile soil produces capers for export.

 Malfa celebrates the festival of San Lorenzo (Patron Saint of Malfa) on 10 August each year, with a street parade, music and fireworks.

 During the 20th century, many Malfitani migrated to Australia and to a lesser number to the United States.

-The Italian and Australian flags can be seen waving in the wind at the Malfa Municipal Office.
+The movie The Postman, Massimo Troisi's last one, was filmed in the frazione of Pollara.